-Art History Electives: 6 credits 200-400 level.
+Studio Art Electives: 24 credits 200-400 level.

-Visual & Performing Arts Elective: 6 credits.
-Choose from any Communication, Dance, Graphic Design or Music course.
+Visual & Performing Arts Electives: 15 credits.
+Choose from any Art, Communication, Dance, Graphic Design or Music courses.
 General Education Courses can be used to fulfill this requirement.

 Liberal Arts & Sciences Electives: 6 credits 200-400 level in the same discipline, 6 credits 200-400 level in any discipline.
 All courses in the humanities, natural sciences, social sciences, world cultures, and women's studies not being used to fulfill major or general education requirements can be used to fulfill this requirement.